 Here’s what the experts say about canning milk or cream, it is unsafe to preserve by water bath or pressure canning.
 The milk and cream have too much fat, just like the other food items in this post.
 This is what I found on the USDA website: “Caution: Do not add noodles or other pasta, rice, flour, cream, milk or other thickening agents to home canned soups.
 If dried beans or peas are used, they must be fully rehydrated first.”

 Comments from Readers:

 Lauralee H: Explains how butter was stored in pioneer days.
 The pioneers only made small batches of butter at a time from milking their cow.
 Then they stored it at room temperature in a butter bell.
 A ceramic type of dish where they spooned the butter into the top bell part and over the butter poured a small amount of boiled salted water that was cooled over the butter.

 Most of them did salt their butter back then when churning it.
 They tried not to make too much butter at a time, only what they could use up in maybe three days.
 If they made big batches they were going to do baking that would use it up.
 I think you can still purchase butter bells.

 The National Center for Home Food Preservation is the go-to resource for safe. approved methods and recipes.
 If I ever have a question this is where I go.
-I am also a Master Food Preserver through Washington State University and I also rely on the Extension Services to provide information.
+I am also a Master Food Preserver through Washington State University and I also rely on our Extension Services to provide information.
 Please don’t trust the online resources you see as safe.
 Research first!

 Another Linda telling me what her mom did years ago: Hello, great post.
 My mom was born in 1910.
 She told me stories of how things were done in Ky for generations.
 They had cold dairies (called various things) but what it came down to was watch where the river level was at the highest point in the year and go a few feet above this.